Better Process Control School

 Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
 CEs for Better Process Control School are still pending.

 |Early Registration Fee

 Substitutions are permitted.
 View cancellation policy.

-Continental breakfast and lunch will be provided to you at no additional cost.
+Continental breakfast and deli buffet lunch will be provided to you at no additional cost.

-NOTE: If you have any dietary restrictions or special needs, please alert us at least 1 week in advance of the course date so that we can make reasonable accommodations.
+NOTE: If you have any dietary restrictions or food allergies, please alert us at least one (1) week in advance of the course start date so that we can make reasonable accommodations.
 We cannot guarantee accommodations for special requests made after that time.